Lydia Suzanne

 02.

 a mother and daughter play in a field of tall grass in Cedar Park, TX.
 The mother holds her daughter up in the air.
-They look happy and laugh with each other in this candid shot taken by an Austin Photographer.
+They look happy and laugh with each other.

-I see you mama, scrolling through the thousand pictures of your kids on your phone.
+Are you also finding yourself scrolling through the thousand pictures of your kids on your phone?
 Yet, there’s barely any proof that you were there too.
 And I completely get it, because I’m that mom too…We recently took a family trip to Paris and decided to take our girls to Disneyland.
 Well, if you look at the photos on my own camera roll, you would think that my kids spent the day at Disney without their parents!

 But I promise you, a quick selfie with your toddler smashing their face against yours (cute, but chaotic) isn’t the only way to make it happen.
 In fact, getting in more photos with your kids doesn’t have to be awkward, complicated, or time-consuming!